sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

 1. You can also specify the parameters of the API requests such as dimensions and metrics to get your desired data.

-1. An example of how you can pass all of this to `dlt` is to simply insert it in the `.dlt/config.toml` file as below:
+1. An example of how you can pass all of this to `data_load_tool` is to simply insert it in the `.data_load_tool/config.toml` file as below:

    ```toml
    [sources.google_analytics]